Menu

 A VA disability claims attorney can help you get the veteran disability benefits for cancer that you deserve, even if you have received a previous denial from the VA on your claim.

-If your cancer is not on the presumptive list for exposure, the VA could deny your claim for cancer if you did not provide the correct information or if you left some information out.
-To apply for a service-connected cancer rating, you must have a current cancer diagnosis and a medical nexus that links the cancer to your service.
+If your cancer is not on the presumptive list for exposure, the VA could deny your claim if you did not provide the correct information or left some information out.
+To apply for a service-connected cancer rating, you must have a current cancer diagnosis and a medical nexus linking the cancer to your service.

 Some veterans do not have to prove that their cancer was caused by exposure to chemicals in the military.
 Instead, they can pursue a presumptive condition disability claim.

-If you served in a location that the VA recognizes as hazardous during specific times, and you have been diagnosed with one of the types of cancer that are considered presumptively linked to exposure, the VA assumes for the purpose of granting service connection that your service and presumptive exposure caused the cancer.
+If you served in a location that the VA recognizes as hazardous during specific times, and you have been diagnosed with a type of cancer considered presumptively linked to exposure, the VA assumes that your service and exposure caused the cancer.

-Those veterans who can prove they were in Vietnam and have a diagnosis of a cancer on the Agent Orange presumptive list automatically receive service connection.
-Further, if the cancer is in an “active” phase, veterans will generally receive 100 percent disability while undergoing treatment such as chemotherapy.
+Those veterans who can prove they were in Vietnam and have a diagnosis of a presumptive cancer automatically receive service connection.
+Further, if the cancer is in an active phase, veterans will generally receive 100% disability while undergoing treatment such as chemotherapy.

-Because cancer is a devastating diagnosis, causes severe functional impact, and cannot always be cured or sent into remission, the VA gives veterans a 100 percent disability rating after diagnosis and while receiving care.
+Because cancer is a devastating diagnosis, causes severe functional impact, and cannot always be cured or sent into remission, the VA gives veterans a 100% disability rating after diagnosis and while receiving care.

-The veteran receives monthly payments at the 100 percent rating during this active treatment phase for cancer.
-The VA also offers benefits for six months after the cancer goes into remission.
-At that time, the VA evaluates the residuals of cancer.
+The veteran receives monthly payments at the 100% rating during this active treatment phase.
+The VA also offers benefits for six months after the cancer goes into remission, then evaluates residual effects of the cancer and treatment.

-Then, the VA awards a rating based on the long-term effects of the cancer and treatment for the cancer.
-For example, a vet with prostate cancer generally receives a rating based on the severity of urinary incontinence and erectile dysfunction, which are recognized side effects following a prostatectomy.
+Then, the VA awards a rating based on the long-term effects of the cancer and treatment.
+For example, a veteran with prostate cancer generally receives a rating based on the severity of urinary incontinence and erectile dysfunction, which are recognized side effects following a prostatectomy.

 According to the American Cancer Society, VA healthcare providers diagnose over 50,000 veterans with cancer each year.
-Although we have yet to pinpoint a singular cause of cancer, exposure to environmental toxins and hazardous chemicals commonly found and used in military facilities is known to contribute to cancer in veterans.
+Exposure to environmental toxins and hazardous chemicals commonly found and used in military facilities is known to contribute to cancer in veterans.

 Some of the causes of service-related cancer include:

-New studies have also shown that certain types of cancer may be related to acute injuries, such as traumatic brain injuries (TBIs).
-For instance, there is a higher rate of brain cancer in vets with severe TBIs
+New studies have also shown certain cancers may be related to acute injuries, such as traumatic brain injuries (TBIs).
+For instance, there is a higher rate of brain cancer in vets with severe TBIs.

-Veterans with risk factors for cancer, such as a genetic predisposition, a history of smoking, a previous traumatic injury, or past exposure to toxins should carefully monitor themselves for symptoms with the help of a medical professional.
+Veterans with risk factors for cancer, such as genetic predisposition, history of smoking, previous traumatic injury, or past exposure to toxins should carefully monitor themselves for symptoms with help from a medical professional.

 Presumptive exposure to Agent Orange or Camp Lejeune’s contaminated water are the most common ways veterans’ cancer is service-connected.
-The VA assumes that those veterans who were in certain areas – such as Vietnam or Camp Lejeune – during specified times were exposed to something that caused the later development of cancer.
+The VA assumes veterans in certain areas during specified times were exposed to something that caused the later development of cancer.

-For presumptive cancers, veterans simply need to apply for disability once they have a cancer diagnosis.
+For presumptive cancers, veterans simply need to apply for disability once diagnosed.
 In the claim, they will need to identify their in-service toxic exposure as the cause.

 The Disability Application Process

-Some veterans attempt to file their disability claims themselves but are disappointed when the VA denies their claims.
-The process is often difficult, especially if you have residuals caused by your cancer or cancer treatments.
+Some veterans attempt to file their disability claims themselves but are disappointed when the VA denies them.
+The process is often difficult, especially if you have residuals caused by your cancer or treatment.

-The application is long, and you must list your service-connected disabilities and then show the proof that the afflictions are service-connected.
-The VA disability board will need your current and past medical records and other documents.
+The application is long.
+You must list your service-connected disabilities and provide proof.
+The VA disability board will need current and past medical records and other documents.

-For example, a Vietnam veteran must prove he served between January 9, 1962, and May 7, 1975, and either had boots on the ground or was on a Navy ship in a Blue Water Zone, generally within 12 nautical miles of Vietnam.
-Military service records, like your DD-214 and possibly other documents, will typically show this information.
+For example, a Vietnam veteran must prove service between January 9, 1962, and May 7, 1975, either boots on the ground or on a Navy ship in a Blue Water Zone.
+Military service records, like your DD-214, will typically show this.

 Frequently Asked Questions

-Agent Orange (which was used fairly widely during the Vietnam War) has been proven to have caused numerous types of cancers in those who were exposed to it.
-Click here to review the full list of cancers and other conditions presumptively linked to Agent Orange.
+Agent Orange has been proven to cause numerous cancers in exposed veterans.
+Click here for the full list of cancers and other conditions presumptively linked to Agent Orange.

-Based on data from the VA healthcare system, prostate cancer is the most common type of cancer among veterans.
-Research also indicates that lung cancer and colorectal cancers are among the top types of cancer in veterans.
+Prostate cancer is the most common type of cancer among veterans.
+Lung cancer and colorectal cancers are also prevalent.

 • Brain cancer